ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 **Danny**:  yes so essentially instead of listening for that log,  you're running a function locally and get a new deposit on whether it's time to start

-**Joseph**: OK it's a call rather than an ascend it's going to be a system that would not going require gas for execution.
+**Joseph**: OK it's a call rather than a log it's going to be a system that would not going require gas for execution.

 **Danny**: No, I am receiving logs locally and I've local logic on whether to start the genesis.
 We are going to be more dynamic to make decisions.
 Hopefully simpler and flexible.

 **Justin**: I mean that was the initial [trigger](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/core/0_beacon-chain.md#genesis-trigger) where we realize that people could make just one Eth deposits the minimum and make a bunch of these and then trigger the Genesis.
 Someone send 32 Eth at the same address  repeatedly and then they triggered the Genesis.
 The shared source of truth argument is a little bit of an illusion and the reason is that we need an alternative backup mechanism without presets for source of truth.
 If we don't reach that , we don’t reach the target.

-**Joseph**: That makes sense but I I do a wonder why then we would calculate the sparse Merkle tree in the contract because essentially that the sparse Merkle trees are useless if we’re not ever meeting to  any Genesis root value.
+**Joseph**: That makes sense but I do a wonder why then we would calculate the sparse Merkle tree in the contract because essentially that the sparse Merkle trees are useless if we’re not ever meeting to  any Genesis root value.

 **Justin**: It’s still valuable.
 The sparse merkle tree for the deposit basically allows for the  accounting of the deposits and making sure that it is properly reflected on Eth2.

 **Danny**: Most people will be handling a tree locally.
 So its a helper, gives you more flexibility.
 Say, if you started running this for a year from now as a validator, you might use that mechanism and  actually have a sparse view of the deposits locally.

-**Joseph**: I think it would be great if we could get deposit public.
+**Joseph**: I think it would be great if we could get deposit root public.

 **Justin**: I just checked its public.